mosskjohnson/conv/README.md

 # conv
-Simple command line tool for conversions between units.
+Command line tool for conversions between units, written in a single file of Haskell

 ### Usage
 `conv <number> <fromUnit> <toUnit>`

+### Setting it up

+Note: currently only linux release is available.
+You can use GHC to build it for other OS

+- Download the executable from the releases tab
+- Move it to `/usr/local/bin/` or otherwise add it to your PATH

 ### Supported Units
 | Unit | Commands |